[Fix] The application was unable to start correctly (0xc0000005)

 3. In the Control Panel, click on the “View By:” option and select the “Large Icons” button.

-4. After making this selection, click on the “Windows Defender Firewall” option to launch the Firewall and then select the “Turn Windows Defender Firewall On or Off”.
+4. After making this selection, click on the “Windows Defender Firewall” option to launch the Firewall, and then select “Turn Windows Defender Firewall On or Off.

 Opening Windows Defender Firewall from Control Panel

-5. Make sure to check the “Turn on Windows Defender Firewall” for both the available options to turn the Firewall on.
+5. Ensure that you check the “Turn on Windows Defender Firewall” box for both available options to activate the Firewall.

-6. After making this selection, save your changes and close out of the Window.
+6. After making this selection, save your changes and close the window.

 7. After doing so, check to see if the issue still persists.

-In some situations, you might’ve installed a bad driver on your computer or at some point, due to a storage failure, some system files or drivers might’ve been corrupted.
-Therefore, in this step, we will be running a complete system scan to identify any drivers that are missing signatures or to fix any abnormalities in the system files.
-For that:
+In some situations, you might have installed a bad driver on your computer, or at some point, due to a storage failure, some system files or drivers may have been corrupted.
+Therefore, in this step, we will run a complete system scan to identify any drivers that are missing signatures or to fix any abnormalities in the system files.
+To do so:

 Running the Command Prompt

-3. Type in the following command inside the command prompt and press “Enter” to execute it.
+3. Type the following command inside the command prompt and press “Enter” to execute it.

 sfc /scannow